UPPMAX/naiss_intro_python/docs/sessions/using_the_python_interpreter.md

   move to a free breakout room.
 Repeat until the group size is below 4.
 - When you are the only one in your main breakout room, the teachers will let you decide to either work in silence or to join another group.
-You will be takes care of well :-)
+You will be taken care of well :-)

 ### Exercise 1: login to your HPC cluster